One country, one system

-One country, one system (一国一制 (yīguó yīzhì)) means that the People's Republic of China governs Hong Kong, Macau, and Taiwan in the same political and judicial system as the mainland, unlike one country, two systems; meaning the abolition of the Special Administrative Region and direct rule by the Central People's Government after the unification of Hong Kong, Macau or the future unification with Taiwan.
-In addition, some outside radical pro-Beijing figures have expressed their support to the implementation of one country, one system in Hong Kong.
+One country, one system (一国一制 (yīguó yīzhì)) is a principle that means that the People's Republic of China governs Hong Kong, Macau, and Taiwan in the same political and judicial system as the mainland, unlike one country, two systems; meaning the abolition of the Special Administrative Region and direct rule by the Central People's Government after the unification of Hong Kong, Macau or the future unification with Taiwan.
+Some outside pro-Beijing figures have expressed their support to the implementation of one country, one system in Hong Kong.

 History

 Hong Kong

 According to the Public Opinion Programme of the University of Hong Kong (HKUPOP), Hong Kong people's identification with the Chinese people had a slow upward trend after the handover of Hong Kong in 1997 and up to 2006, which can be attributed to the completion of the handover of Hong Kong's sovereignty in a conflict-free manner, which symbolizes the successful implementation of "one country, two systems", the success of China's bid for hosting the 2008 Summer Olympics, the economic downturn at the early stage of Hong Kong's handover, and the booming economic development of mainland China.

-Following the 2008 Summer Olympics, political and cultural identification with mainland China among Hong Kong residents began to decline, influenced by incidents such as the 2008 Chinese milk scandal, misuse of Sichuan earthquake relief funds, the Guo Meimei Red Cross controversy, Guangzhou Television Cantonese controversy, and the suppression of dissidents including Nobel laureate Liu Xiaobo.
+Following the 2008 Summer Olympics, political and cultural identification with mainland China among Hong Kong residents began to decline, influenced by incidents such as the 2008 Chinese milk scandal, misuse of Sichuan earthquake relief funds, Guangzhou Television Cantonese controversy, and the suppression of dissidents including Nobel laureate Liu Xiaobo.
 Tensions increased after Xi Jinping became General Secretary of the Chinese Communist Party in 2012, particularly over demands for universal suffrage in the election of Hong Kong's Chief Executive, which culminated in Umbrella Revolution in 2014.
 In the years that followed, localist and pro-independence groups gained visibility, and public debate over the effectiveness of the "one country, two systems" framework intensified.
 While many in Hong Kong expressed dissatisfaction with its implementation, the central government continued to describe the arrangement as successful.

 In 2016, pro-Beijing writer Chris Wat (屈穎妍) submitted a letter to Zhang Dejiang, then chairman of the Standing Committee of the National People's Congress, urging the adoption of "one country, one system".
 Later that year, during a visit to Hong Kong, Zhang stated at a public dinner on 18 May that "one country, two systems" and the Basic Law must be respected.
 He emphasized that the principle should not be questioned or denied, but did not address proposals for "one country, one system."